-13.10 Monitoring is carried out by the local authority's Contract Monitoring Team and the Park Director who visits the site at least four times a week.
-To assist in the monitoring the Director receives a copy of the programmed work for the next period.
+13.11 Monitoring is carried out by the local authority's Contract Monitoring Team and the Parks Development Officer who visits the site at least four times a week.
+To assist in the monitoring the Head of Parks and Open Spaces receives a copy of the programmed work for the next period.

-The Director meets monthly with the Contract Manager to walk through the park and discuss any outstanding issues and is in daily contact to resolve local issues.
-Each quarter the Director receives a copy of the variation orders and any penalties issued, so that the money saved within the contract can be reinvested in the park and does not wait until the end of the year.
+The Head of Parks and Open Spaces meets monthly with the Contract Manager to walk through the park and discuss any outstanding issues and is in daily contact to resolve local issues.
+Each quarter the Head of Parks and Open Spaces receives a copy of the variation orders and any penalties issued, so that the money saved within the contract can be re-invested in the park and does not wait until the end of the year.

-- 13.11 The Contractors for the park are Connaught/Fountains/Environmental who are responsible for the general grounds maintenance and the daily litter picking and collection .
-The Director meets monthly with the Area Manager to walk through the park and explain the direction the park is going in and how the contractors fit into that vision.
-Although all formal communication with the contractor is through the Contract Manager the Parks Director deals directly on day to day issues that can be speedily resolved by immediate intervention with staff on the ground or the local manager. - 13.12 The Park Director monitors building Maintenance and works issued to relevant contractors either directly or by the Building and Technical Services Team employed by the local authority.
-Specific pieces of equipment are routinely serviced under a service level agreement with the manufacturer; e.g. the fountain and the water play feature in the Children's Park. - 13.13 General day to day repairs are dealt with in one of three ways.
+- 13.12 The Contractors for the park are Connaught/Fountains/Environmental who are responsible for the general grounds maintenance and the daily litter picking and collection.
+The Parks Development Officer meets monthly with the Area Manager to walk through the park and explain the direction the park is going in and how the contractors fit into that vision.
+Although all formal communication with the contractor is through the Contract Manager the Parks Development Officer deals directly on day to day issues that can be speedily resolved by immediate intervention with staff on the ground or the local manager. - 13.13 The Parks development Officer monitors building Maintenance and works issued to relevant contractors either directly or by the Building and Technical Services Team employed by the local authority.
+Specific pieces of equipment are routinely serviced under a service level agreement with the manufacturer; e.g. the fountain and the water play feature in the Children's Park. - 13.14 General day to day repairs are dealt with in one of three ways.
 Small repairs e.g. blocked sinks/urinals etc are dealt with by the Rangers two of whom have had specific training.
 Routine repairs that fall outside the scope of the rangers are passed on by the rangers directly to local contractors who carry out most of the councils repair eg Water leaks or fence repairs.
-Finally major repairs eg boiler replacement is passed to the Council's Buildings and Construction team to be managed by their clerk of works. - 13.14 Play equipment is repaired by the manufacturer/supplier other than routine replacements eq swing chains which are carried out by the rangers.

-13.15 The cleanliness of the buildings is the responsibility of the Senior Play Coordinator as he has close links with the cleaning contractors due to managing the Play Pavilion.
+Finally major repairs eg boiler replacement is passed to the Council's Buildings and Construction team to be managed by their clerk of works. - 13.15 Play equipment is repaired by the manufacturer/supplier other than routine replacements e.g. swing chains which are carried out by the rangers. - 13.16 The cleanliness of the buildings is the responsibility of the Senior Play Coordinator as he has close links with the cleaning contractors due to managing the Play Pavilion.
 The rangers supplement this monitoring but report any issues through the Senior Play Coordinator.
-The Director also carries out regular spot checks.
+The Head of Parks also carries out regular spot checks.

-14.0 Environmental impact of the park and Sustainability
+Environmental impact of the park and Sustainability